andrejkoslov/adaptive-linechart/README.md

-## adaptive-linechart
+## adaptive-linechart :chart_with_upwards_trend:

 This is a small library to draw charts in the browser.
-It automatically creates a legend and labels thes axes x and y depending on available space (width/height) and supplied data.
+Why is it "adaptive"?
+Because it automaticaly adjust chart to available size depend on min/max values on and timespan.
+Additional you can adjust the layout of the chart.
+The chart uses the external CSS styles .nowrap .linechart, .chart-title, .chart-live-data, .chart-legend, .chart-legend-item, .chart-legend-color.

 Maximal 10 lines.
-The current version processes only positive values.

-The name “adaptive” indicates that you can adjust the layout of the chart.
-The chart uses the external CSS styles .nowrap .linechart, .chart-title, .chart-live-data, .chart-legend, .chart-legent-item, .chart-legent-color.
+Since version 1.1.0 allowed negative and positive values in randge from -9007199254740991 till 9007199254740991.
 The chart uses the global variable isMobil (Boolean).
 If true, live data are shown by "mouse-over".
-By click on item in legend called external function **`processSelectLegendItem(chartId, amount-of-lines, parameter-id)`**.
+By clicking on any item in the legend an external function will be executed **processSelectLegendItem(chartId, amount-of-lines, parameter-id)**

 The chart accepts data as time-series in the format (string) "Unix-Timestamp/Value;Unix-Timestamp/Value;..".
 Additional (chart-util) supplied function to convert CSV (with header) to time-series.